Thermodynamics of Kerr-AdS black holes in general Poincar\'e gauge theory

 \section{Asymptotic charges}

 Asymptotic conditions determine the behaviour of dynamical variables on the boundary $S_\infty$ where the asymptotic charges are calculated.
-Hence, a precise definition of the asymptotic charges requires to have a definite choice of the background backguration.
+Hence, a precise definition of the asymptotic charges requires to have a definite choice of the background configuration.
 For a Kerr-AdS black hole, the background is defined by $m=0$ and interpreted as the standard AdS spacetime, with vanishing torsion and constant curvature.
-Note, however, that the AdS metric in the Boyer-Lindquist coordinates depends on the parameter $a$, which complicates the variational procedre introduced in Sec. \ref{sec2}.
-Namely, according to the rule (r1), the variation over parameters $a$ appearing in the AdS configuration should be avoided.
+Note, however, that the AdS metric in the Boyer-Lindquist coordinates depends on the parameter $a$, which complicates the variational procedure introduced in Sec. \ref{sec2}.
+Namely, according to the rule (r1), the variation over parameter $a$ appearing in the AdS configuration should be avoided.
 How to recognise those unneeded $\d a$ terms?
-Technically, this can be taken care of by an improved version of the rule (r1), specifically designed for \kads\ black holes: \bitem \item[(r1$^\prime$)] In the variational equation \eq{2.5} for $\G_\infty$, the variation $\d$ is first applied to all the parameters $(m,a)$ appearing in $B(\xi)$.
+Technically, this can be taken care of by an improved version of the rule (r1), specifically designed for \kads\ black holes, which is as follows: \bitem \item[(r1$^\prime$)] In the variational equation \eq{2.5} for $\G_\infty$, the variation $\d$ is first applied to all the parameters $(m,a)$ appearing in $B(\xi)$.
 Then, those $\d a$ terms that survive the limit $m=0$ have to be disregarded, as they stem from the variation of the AdS background. \eitem

 By a careful analysis of the asymptotic states, Henneaux and Teitelboim \cite{x20} concluded that the \kads\ metric in Boyer-Lindquist coordinates does not obey the asymptotic conditions compatible with the standard AdS background; see also Carter \cite{x21}.
 The problem was resolved using a suitable coordinate transformation which brings the metric to a manifestly asymptotically AdS form.
 In our approach, based on the variational equations \eq{2.5}, the inadequacy of the Boyer-Lindquist coordinates becomes visible through the lack of $\d$-integrability.
 As we argued in \cite{x9,x10}, the problem can be solved by going over to the ``untwisted" coordinates \bsubeq\lab{4.1} \be T=t\,,\qquad \phi=\vphi-\l a t\,. \lab{4.1a} \ee Namely, if $\d E_t:=\d\G_\infty(\pd_t)$ and $\d E_\vphi:=\d\G_\infty(\pd_\vphi)$ are taken as the naive expressions for the asymptotic charges, then their $(T,\phi)$ transforms \be \d E_T=\d E_t+\l a\d E_\vphi\,,\qquad \d E_\phi=\d E_\vphi\,, \lab{4.1b} \ee \esubeq become $\d$-integrable.